Trevor Lawrence: 2021

-After undergoing surgery to repair a torn labrum in his left shoulder, Lawrence was officially selected first overall by the Jacksonville Jaguars, who finished with a league-worst 1–15 record the previous season.
-He signed his four-year rookie contract, worth $36.8 million with a $24.1 million signing bonus, on July 5, 2021.
+After undergoing surgery to repair a torn labrum in his left shoulder, Lawrence was officially selected first overall by the Jacksonville Jaguars, which had finished with a league-worst 1–15 record the previous season.
+On July 5, 2021, he signed his four-year rookie contract, worth $36.8 million with a $24.1 million signing bonus.

 Ahead of the final week of preseason, Lawrence was named the Jaguars' starting quarterback for 2021.
-Making his NFL debut against the Houston Texans, he finished with 332 passing yards, three touchdowns, and three interceptions in a 37–21 defeat.
+Making his NFL debut in the season-opener against the Houston Texans, Lawrence finished with 332 passing yards, three touchdowns, and three interceptions in the 37–21 road loss.
 The loss was Lawrence's first in a regular season game.
-In his second game against the Denver Broncos, he threw a touchdown pass on the opening drive, but completed only eight of 25 passes afterwards and was intercepted twice as the Jaguars lost 23–13.
-Lawrence had a stronger performance when he faced the Cincinnati Bengals in the Week 4 Thursday Night Football matchup, completing 17 of 24 passes for 204 yards and scored his first rushing touchdown, also making it his first NFL game without an interception.
-Despite his efforts, the Jaguars lost 24–21.
+In the next game against the Denver Broncos, he threw a touchdown pass on the opening drive, but completed only eight of 25 passes afterwards and was intercepted twice as the Jaguars lost 23–13.
+Two weeks later against the Cincinnati Bengals on Thursday Night Football, Lawrence had a stronger performance, completing 17 of 24 passes for 204 yards and scored his first rushing touchdown, also making it his first NFL game without an interception.
+Despite his efforts, the Jaguars lost on the road 24–21.

 Lawrence won his first NFL game in Week 6 against the Miami Dolphins, throwing for 319 yards and a touchdown during the 23–20 victory.
-Having played the game at Tottenham Hotspur Stadium, he became the first NFL rookie to win in London.
+Having played the game at Tottenham Hotspur Stadium, Lawrence became the first NFL rookie to win in London.
 The victory was also the Jaguars' first since Week 1 of the 2020 season, ending a 20-game losing streak.

-Following a 31–7 loss to the Seattle Seahawks, Lawrence took part in the season's biggest upset when he helped the 15.5-point underdog Jaguars defeat the Buffalo Bills 9–6.
+Following a Week 8 31–7 road loss to the Seattle Seahawks, Lawrence took part in the season's biggest upset when he helped the 15.5-point underdog Jaguars defeat the Buffalo Bills 9–6.
 However, the victory began a stretch that saw Lawrence throw only two touchdown passes in nine games, including seven games without any touchdowns, while having eight interceptions.
 The Jaguars also went on an eight-game losing streak, dropping them to the league's worst record for a second consecutive year.
-Nevertheless, Lawrence concluded the season with his strongest performance in Week 18, completing 23 of 32 passes for 223 yards and two touchdowns to secure a 26–11 upset over the Indianapolis Colts.
+Nevertheless, Lawrence concluded the season with his strongest performance in the regular season finale, completing 23 of 32 passes for 223 yards and two touchdowns to secure a 26–11 victory over the Indianapolis Colts.

-Lawrence finished second in rookie passing yards behind Mac Jones with 3,641, but also had a league-high 17 interceptions.
+Lawrence finished his rookie year with 3,641 passing yards, 12 touchdowns, and a league-leading 17 interceptions to go along with 73 carries for 334 yards and two touchdowns.
+Lawrence's passing yards ranked second for rookies, only behind Mac Jones.